-Prevention of foodborne infection in healthcare settings is essential as majority of foodborne outbreaks in healthcare settings are preventable if good hygienic practice, HACCP principles and proper prerequisites (PRPs) such as the design and construction, waste removal and pest control had been followed.
-By ensuring that effective HACCP and PRPs are implemented and maintained, results may show increase patient satisfaction, reduce hospital-induced malnutrition, reduce the risk of food borne infections and improve the results of food safety audits.
+The majority of foodborne outbreaks in healthcare settings are preventable if good hygienic practice HACCP principles and prerequisites programmes (PRPs) such as the design and construction, waste removal and pest control have been followed.
+By ensuring that effective HACCP and PRPs are implemented and maintained, results may show increased patient satisfaction, reduced hospital-induced malnutrition, reduced risk of foodborne infections and improve the results of food safety audits.
 Creating awareness and understanding of HACCP among managers and education regarding the control of risk factors remain crucial.
 Benefits of food safety 1.
-Prevention of illness and fatalities Hospital outbreaks are more serious due to the high population of vulnerable individuals and as such an outbreak can result in subsequent disabilities or even deaths that could have been avoided.
+Prevention of illness and fatalities Hospital outbreaks are more serious due to the high population of vulnerable individuals and as such, an outbreak can result in subsequent disabilities or even deaths that could have been avoided.
 The common organisms that cause foodborne disease are easily spread if special care is not taken to ensure food safety.
 2. Avoid the associated inconveniences and disruptions If staff are affected, they are feeling unwell and thus not performing optimally, this could cause major disruption to services.
 This could also have severe consequences and disruptions for patients, especially if an outbreak has occurred and large numbers of staff unwell, ultimately resulting in major problems when trying to continue the provision of a hospital service.
 3. Optimal performance and capacity In severe cases, the closure of wards (and sometimes whole hospitals) not only puts strain on clinical teams in the affected institution, but also on those that have to cope with extra work as a result of their neighbour's closure.
 Furthermore, it may take months for services to return to normal especially where specialist institutions are affected.
-4. Protecting the customers Protects your reputation and enhances the patient's confidence in the ability of the hospital to care for them.
-5. Prevention of expensive medical treatments and other resources from going to waste The 'opportunity costs' of resources are forgone due to the high rates of preventable infection.
+4. Safeguarding institutional reputation Protects your reputation and enhances the patient's confidence in the ability of the hospital to care for them.
+5. Prevention of expensive medical treatments and other resources from going to waste By preventing foodborne illness, healthcare organizations can prevent unnecessary costs.
 For instance, a bed is occupied by a patient or staff member affected unnecessarily by infection, this deprives someone else of treatment.
 Furthermore, the work days that are lost due to staff being ill or extra bed days added due to patients being ill can accumulate significantly.